-In this study, we conduct a multi-level identity correspondence audit study that we ran in a Muslim majority, developing country.
-We introduce two new measure of discrimination to literature in this study, namely listing and screening rates.
-We show that there is no gender discrimination at listing and screening stages.
-We find a positive discrimination in favor of females at the callback stage but only if they belong to neutral group.
-We interact ethnicity and religiosity with gender in our study, and positive treatment of females disappear for Kurdish and religious females.
-Hence, we show that it is important to keep multiple identities in mind when conducting correspondence studies.
+In this study, we conduct a multiple identity correspondence audit study that we ran in a Muslim majority, developing country.
+To do that, we bring ethnicity and religiosity into a gender correspondence audit.
+We also introduce two new measure of discrimination to literature, and show that there is no gender discrimination at the intermediate steps of the hiring process.
+We find positive discrimination in favor of females at the callback stage but only if they belong to the neutral group.
+When we interact ethnicity and religiosity with gender, we see that favorable treatment of females disappear for Kurdish and religious females.
+Hence, we show that it is important to keep multiple identities in mind when conducting correspondence audit studies.